ArahmiAtalay/mis376_term_project/Step A&B.md

 many institutions and organizations operating in this area are taking economic damage.
 As tourism, which is one of the largest sources of foreign exchange and income for our country, has been disrupted due to the pandemic, we have suffered great losses in economic terms both as the state and as citizens.
-Especially in tourism oriented provinces such as Antalya, buesinesses are experiencing difficult times.
+Especially in tourism, oriented provinces such as Antalya, buesinesses are experiencing difficult times.
 For this reason, different solutions are being sought to overcome this situation with minimal damage.